You are going to love the bright, tasty, shortbread crusted, deliciousness that is Lemon Bars.

 These are perfect to bring to any type of shower, gathering, or picnic because they don’t take a lot of effort, they are easy to transport, and look so pretty.

-I love the zingy citrus taste combined with a buttery shortbread bottom-match made in heaven.
+I love the zingy citrus taste combined with a buttery shortbread bottom.
+It’s a match made in heaven.

 Do lemon bars have to be refrigerated?

 Lemon bars are fine to keep at room temperature if they are going to be consumed within a few hours.
 If not, I would refrigerate them.
 They also freeze incredibly well too.